get Polish citizenship by descent and get a Polish passport

 As previously mentioned, I didn’t have a copy of my grandfather’s passport and birth certificate.
 However, I was able to get a copy of his Death Certificate (Akt Zgonu) from the district in London in which he died.

-As I understand it, provided that an applicant possesses the death certificate of their Polish ancestor/s, the marriage certificate of their parents and their own birth certificate, then the entire kinship in two generations is perfectly described.
+As I understand it, provided that an applicant possesses the death certificate of their Polish ancestor/s, their parents’ marriage certificate and their own birth certificate, then the entire kinship in two generations is perfectly described.

 At the start, I was afraid that I would fail with my application because I was thin on documents.
 Rather desperately, I asked Lexmotion whether they were able to trace copies of vital records in the appropriate Belarusian archives.
 Understandably, they were not able to fulfil such a request.

-Was your grandfather in the Polish Army under British command?
+Did your grandfather fight in the Polish Army under British command?

 How can you apply for a relative’s Polish military records in the UK?

-Regarding the process of applying for a relative’s Polish Military Records in the UK, they are held by the Ministry of Defence (MOD) at this address:
+To apply for a relative’s Polish military records in the UK, contact the MOD at this address:

 APC Polish Enquiries